grafana/tempo-operator/docs/operator/api.md

 <em>(Optional)</em>

-<p>NOTE: currently this field is not considered.
-ReplicationFactor is used to define how many component replicas should exist.</p>
+<p>ReplicationFactor is used to define how many component replicas should exist.</p>

 </td>
 </tr>